 In May 2019 Jackie was awarded the prestigious Scottish Women in Business Communicator Award.
 Jackie demonstrated that her excellence in communication conveyed a sense of balance and integrity and that her listening skills informed her communication with others.
 This above all else made her stand out within this category.
 Jackie said after the award: “I am thrilled to be recognised by Scottish Women in Business, as well as the wider business community and of course my peers”.

 The business was set up in 2000 with a view to interpreting history and heritage to the widest possible audience.
-This has remained the primary focus of Artemis from its foundation with emphasis being placed on understanding how we have lived in the past and the heritage of our country in a fun and enjoyable way using story telling and performance techniques.
+This has remained the primary focus of Artemis from its foundation with emphasis being placed on understanding how we have lived in the past and the heritage of our country using story telling and performance techniques.

 As well as managing the company, Jackie plays a number of characters in the Artemis theatre.
 She hosted a GLOW meet as Mary, Queen of Scots in partnership with Historic Scotland and the National Archives of Scotland at which the then Cabinet Secretary for Education and Lifelong Learning Michael Russell also took part.